MethodAtlas

 Plain language: The spread of the error terms is the same regardless of the value of XX.
 If errors are larger for some observations than others (e.g., wage variance is higher for highly educated workers), OLS estimates remain unbiased but the conventional standard errors are wrong.

 Plain language: The error for one observation is not correlated with the error for another.
-This assumption typically fails with time series or panel data.
+This assumption is automatically satisfied with cross-sectional data under random sampling (Assumption 2) and is only a separate concern with time series or panel data.

 Think of OLS geometrically.
 You have a cloud of data points in a scatter plot.
 OLS draws the line through the cloud that minimizes the sum of the squared vertical distances from each point to the line.